Loss of Physical Tickets to Sporting Events, and Art that went with Them, Not Just Sad but Dystopian

 By Mark Schipper

 The loss of those decorated, thin-cardboard stubs, which for more than a century were the perfect souvenir and memento from a day in the life, is more portentous than it seems.
 Many people, after all, chuck their tickets before they leave the stadium and the idea they might be losing something valuable wouldn’t occur to them.
-But the switch to digital barcode passes, presented to gate agents through an app installed on your smartphone, is another harbinger of the end of the 20th Century and the true beginning of the 21st, when every activity you participate in will be tracked, analyzed, and profiled by business interests in order to advertise commercial products directly and intrusively into your personal communication channels.
+But the switch to digital barcodes, presented to gate agents through an app installed on your smartphone, is another harbinger of the end of the 20th Century and the true beginning of the 21st, when every activity you participate in will be tracked, analyzed, and profiled by business interests in order to advertise commercial products directly into your personal communication channels.

 “The site started because I love commercial artwork—tickets, posters, signage—that was meant to be thrown away,” Havens tells 5th Down.
 “Ticket stubs combined all my loves, because I love theater, I am a huge rock fan, go to concerts all the time, and I love sports.
 So all of those things get wrapped up in ticket stubs.”

 In spite of that love for the art of tickets, Havens has a cold-sober view of what the culture is losing with their coming extinction.
-He breaks into age categories groups that will miss or not miss ticket stubs in their scrapbooks.
+He breaks into age categories groups that will miss or not miss having tickets in their scrapbooks.
 Young teenagers in 2021 likely won’t know what ticket stubs are and will have nothing to miss.
 They’ll have to be told what those rectangular pieces of cardboard were good for.
 Those who are over twenty, and more so those over thirty who still attend a lot of events, may feel the loss significantly more.

 “I think those who miss them will miss being a kid and waiting in the parking lot after the game to have a player sign their ticket,” says Havens.
 “I think people will miss framing an actual ticket stub with a photo of you and your buddy who you haven’t seen in twenty years in your seats at the ballpark or concert.
 It will be an emotional miss, not a tangible miss.
 I laugh at people who get serious about dumb stuff, but I’m guilty of it with ticket stubs.
 I love them.
 But as far as remembering events, there are a hundred ways to do that now without ticket stubs.”

 Another company repurposing ticket-related ephemera is Row One Brand out of Oklahoma City.
-Row One sells many items, ranging from fine-art wall hangings to beach towels and coffee mugs that showcase high-quality reproductions of the finest artistic and graphic designs in sports’ history.
-Their art comes directly from actual scans of old game tickets, programs, period advertisements and promotional materials used by teams and schools across three different centuries.
+Row One sells many items, ranging from fine-art wall hangings to beach towels and coffee mugs that showcase high-quality reproductions of the finest artistic and graphic designs from sports’ history.
+Their art comes directly from actual scans of old game tickets, programs, period advertisements and promotional materials used by teams and schools across three centuries.

 “I’ve always liked art,” Row One founder Ray Durbin told 5th Down.
 “I mean, for whatever reason, I was a pretty good artist in terms of drawing and painting and stuff like that.
 When I was younger, as a hobby and everything.
-I just enjoyed art, and that that was the impetus behind it.
+I just enjoyed art, and that was the impetus behind it.
 From that aspect of liking some of these tickets, and the artwork on them, everything I thought was really cool.
 We found ways to blow up these images and keep using them.”

 Durbin founded Row One in 2011 after a long career as a corporate attorney in Tulsa and Oklahoma City.
 He grew up outside of Detroit, Michigan but graduated from the University of Oklahoma, took a law degree from the University of Texas, and served a short stint in the army before settling into a long legal practice.
 Durbin has been to hundreds of college football games, done his research on the history of the sport, and can talk knowledgeably about it in a general conversation.